zeenea/connecting-datalakes-to-business-glossaries/CONTRIBUTING.md

 * **Data Enhancements:** Improve existing datasets by adding more samples or correcting inaccuracies.

 ### 2. Suggesting New Methods For The Tabular Data Alignment Task
-* **Prompt Enhancements**: Update or suggest new prompts to generate new business glossaries and new alignments.
-* **Proposing new alignment methods**: Propose new methods to do the alignments with/without LLMs.
+* **Proposing new alignment methods**: Propose new methods for tabular data annotation.

 ### 3. Documentation
 * **Improve Documentation:** Help us by writing or refining dataset documentation, including metadata descriptions, usage examples, and code snippets.